jansim/notes/life/philosophy/Principles & Heuristics.md

 - When someone asks, any questions and you say that you don't have one... it's not about not having a question, it's saying I don't care enough to voice a question and risk looking stupid
 - people don't want what you want -> figure out where they come from, what they want ie empathy!
 -

+## Purpose
+- Likeness
+	- What Person Do I want to become?
+	- Devote to *becoming* that person
+-

+Source: How will you measure your life?